odud-by/uae-fdi-resilience-analysis/README.md

 - The adjustment is more pronounced in 2026, where outcomes range from USD 59.7 bn under an anchor-heavy specification (w = 0.3) to USD 47.3 bn under an ARDL-heavy specification (w = 0.6).
 - This dispersion captures the balance between recent acceleration and historical mean reversion.

-Across the examined weights, the central pattern does not change: 2025 remains elevated, and 2026 reflects a partial moderation whose magnitude depends on the weight assigned to the ARDL model.
+Across the examined weights, the central pattern holds: 2025 remains elevated, while 2026 reflects partial moderation depending on the weight assigned to the ARDL model.

 ---